pengowen123/rust-pushrod/.github/ISSUE_TEMPLATE/new-feature.md

 [Consider creating a Playground.](http://play.rust-lang.org)

+Please make sure to assign the appropriate labels to the issue.
+This way, we can see the type of feature it is that you're wanting to add.
+If the label isn't there, consider creating another label that better identifies your request.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.